icgrp/pld2022/README.md

 3. type **make** do simulate the source C++ code with gcc.
 You should see the results as below.

 ![](images/rendering_res.png)

-Figure 3: C++ Simulation in the Terminal
+Figure 3: C++ Simulation on X86 machines

 ## 5 Tutorial 2: Initial Hardware Implementation